tiborhercz/tiborhercz/README.md

 My name is Tibor Hercz I am a Cloud Engineer with a background in Software engineering.

-I have a passion for:
+I enjoy:
-- Designing and building AWS architectures
+- Designing and building Cloud infrastructure
+- Writing software
-- Software engineering
+- Automation
 - Networking
 - Sharing knowledge
-- Go
-- Open Source

 Connect with me on [LinkedIn](https://www.linkedin.com/in/tiborhercz/)